Dick Tracy's G-Men: Production

 Dick Tracy's G-Men was budgeted at $159,876 although the final negative cost was $163,530 (a $3,654, or 2.3%, overspend).
-Although the previous serial, Daredevils of the Red Circle, came in under budget that was an exception to the rule.
-Most Republic serials were slightly overbudget and this one was not significantly so in comparison.
+Although the previous serial, Daredevils of the Red Circle, came in under budget, that was an exception to the rule.
+Most Republic serials went slightly over budget and this one was not significantly so in comparison.

 It was filmed between 17 June and 27 July 1939 under the working title Dick Tracy and his G-Men.
 The serial's production number was 896.

+The footage of the exploding airship at the end of Chapter 9 and the beginning of Chapter 10 was newsreel footage of the Hindenburg airship explosion of 1937.

 This serial, like all the sequels to the 1937 original Dick Tracy serial, was permitted by an interpretation of the original contract, which allowed a "series or serial".
 Therefore, Chester Gould was not paid again for the right to produce this serial.

 Release

 Theatrical

 Dick Tracy's G-Men's official release date is 2 September 1939, although this is actually the date the seventh chapter was made available to film exchanges.

 The serial was re-released on 19 September 1955 following the release of Republic's final serial, King of the Carnival.
 Dick Tracy's G-Men began a series of re-releases that accounted for all of Republic's remaining serial releases, finishing with a re-release of Zorro's Fighting Legion in March 1958.

-VCI released the serial on 2 dvd discs in 2008.
-It was later released together with the other three Dick Tracy serials in a boxed dvd set by VCI in 2013.
+VCI released the serial on two DVD discs in 2008.
+It was later released together with the other three Dick Tracy serials in a boxed DVD set by VCI in 2013.

 Critical reception

-Movie serial historian William C. Cline states that the Dick Tracy serials were "unexcelled in the action field," adding that "in any listing of serials released after 1930, the four Dick Tracy adventures from Republic must stand out as classics of the suspense detective thrillers, and the models for many others to follow."
+Movie serial historian William C. Cline states that the Dick Tracy serials were "unexcelled in the action field", adding that "in any listing of serials released after 1930, the four Dick Tracy adventures from Republic must stand out as classics of the suspense detective thrillers, and the models for many others to follow."